Toyota says it isn’t anti-EV, suggests it’ll build more EVs if demand exists

 “The customer is the boss; they’ll be the ones deciding what technology best suits their needs,” she said.
 “We are well positioned with our portfolio approach to go where the market takes us and we will follow the lead from our consumers.”

 That sounds like an assurance that Toyota will build more than its 15% of the market if EV adoption happens more rapidly.
-Although as we pointed out last month, even given the likely path of California ZEV regulations—and roughly a third or more of the U.S. vehicle market—about 15% sounds like about what Toyota will need to build for compliance.
+Although as we pointed out last month, even given the likely path of California ZEV regulations—and roughly a third or more of the U.S. vehicle market—15% sounds like about what Toyota will need to build for compliance.

 “For the industry to reach an all electric future it’s going to take combined efforts between automakers, government, dealers, suppliers, and of course, most importantly, consumers,” Carter added.